Taking Innovation to Impact

 “From basic scientific research to global public health, my expertise covers a wide array of topics, with emphases in immunology and infectious diseases.
 I offer medical and scientific consulting for diagnostic and therapeutic innovations in immunology and provide assistance in grant writing, training, program management and strategic planning.”
 Read more…

 Dr. Zompi gained public and global health experience working on HIV programs in the field in Asia and Africa, with the International NGO Médecins du Monde and working as the Executive Director of the Center for Global Public Health at University of California at Berkeley.
-She is currently the Director of Research at the Center for Youth Wellness in San Francisco, working on toxic stress in the context of Adverse Childhood Experiences (ACEs).
-She is an Associate Editor for the journal Frontiers in Microbial Immunology and a member of the American Public Health Association.
+She is an Associate Editor for the journal Frontiers in Microbial Immunology and an Assistant Adjunct Professor at the University of California.

 Read about her latest research in The Scientist Magazine (March 2013): Bedeviled by Dengue